 61,965 megawatt hours supplied each year

-Equivalent annual energy needs of 17,000 homes
+Equivalent annual energy needs of up to 17,000 homes

 89 hectares of land enhanced for native wildlife